damarindra/Dolanan/README.md

 # Dolanan
-An extension of MonoGame contains basic function for creating game, such as sprite, camera, collision etc. Dolanan will focus on usability and simplicity for creating 2D game.
+Is An MonoGame extension contains basic function for creating game, such as sprite, camera, collision etc. Dolanan will focus on usability and simplicity for creating 2D game.

 ## Dependency